microsoft/code-with-engineering-playbook/docs/design/design-reviews/trade-studies/template-alternate.md

 ### Key Metrics (Optional)

 If available, describe any measurable metrics that are important to the success of the solution.
-Examples include but, not limited to:
+Examples include, but are not limited to:

-- Performance & Scale targets such as, Requests/Second, Latency, Response time (at a given percentile
+- Performance & Scale targets such as, Requests/Second, Latency, and Response time (at a given percentile).
 - Azure consumption cost budget.
 For example, given certain usage, solution expected to cost X dollars per month.
-- Availability uptime of XX% over X time period
+- Availability uptime of XX% over X time period.
 - Consistency.
 Writes available for read within X milliseconds.
-- Recovery point objective (RPO) & Recovery time objective (RTO)
+- Recovery point objective (RPO) & Recovery time objective (RTO).

 ### Constraints (Optional)

 If applicable, describe the boundaries from which we have to design the solution.
-This could be thought of as the "box" from which the team has to work within.
+This could be thought of as the "box" the team has to work within.
 This box may be defined as:

 - Technologies, services, and languages an organization is comfortable operating/managing.
 - Devices, operating systems, and/or browsers that must be supported.